-Notwithstanding any of the above, the Licensor shall wherever legally permissible not accept any responsibility for any damages caused by or in connection with the Underlying Index or the Fund it underlies.
+Unless provided for by the law and notwithstanding any of the above, the Licensor shall under no circumstances accept responsibility for any damages caused by or in connection with the Underlying Index or the Fund it underlies.
 This disclaimer of liability also applies to indirect losses, special damages or consequential losses (including loss of profits) in relation to the Underlying Index or the Fund it underlies, even if the Licensor has been made aware of the assertion of such a claim.